alexfayad/dbex/README.md

-# dbex - A High-Performance Key-Value Database
+# dbex - High-Performance LSM-Tree Storage Engine

-An LSM-tree based key-value storage engine built in Rust, focusing on database internals and I/O optimizations.
-This project explores storage engine architecture, write amplification, and the tradeoffs between RAM and SSD performance.
+A production-oriented LSM-tree based key-value storage engine built in Rust, designed to compete with RocksDB and LevelDB.
+Leverages Rust's zero-cost abstractions and memory safety to deliver high-throughput, low-latency storage with optimal I/O patterns and modern storage engine architecture.

 ## Features